TanishBinMasum/TanishBinMasum/README.md

 ```
 # a self taught developer who learns coding so i can one day become a game developer :]
-## Interests: Programming, Reading and C A T S
+## Interests: Programming, Reading and Cats
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">